-The current presumption applies to certain peace officers and firefighters and was established by SB 542 (Stern, 2019) despite a complete lack of data or analysis objectively demonstrating that California's employer-funded system of no-fault workers' compensation - a system required to be "liberally construed" by judges when a dispute arises - had any problems with respect to these types of claims.
+California law already contains a presumption for PTSD that applies to certain peace officers and firefighters.
+This was established by the passage of SB 542 (Stern, 2019) despite a complete lack of data or analysis objectively demonstrating that California's employer-funded system of no-fault workers' compensation - a system required to be "liberally construed" by judges when a dispute arises - had any problems with respect to these types of claims.
 The legislature adopted this legislation on the strength of anecdotal claims from the labor unions who sponsored and supported the bill, but the sunset was added to the bill in the Assembly Insurance Committee so that the legislature could collect objective evidence related to the policy and reconsider the situation when sunset required legislative action to reauthorize.